kasettakorn/MLwithFlask/README.md

 ### Prerequisites

 1. Python 3 or later
-2. Python following libraries tensorflow opencv-contrib-python h5py numpy scipy pillow matplotlib keras
+2. Python following libraries tensorflow opencv-contrib-python h5py numpy scipy pillow matplotlib keras OR download Anaconda
 3. GPU runtime is recommend

 ## 🎈 Usage <a name="usage"></a>
+1. Set interpreter as conda in VSCode

-Using following command "python app.py" or run all for Jupiter Notebook or Google Colaboratory
+2. Using following command "python app.py" or run all for Jupiter Notebook or Google Colaboratory

 ## ⛏️ Built Using <a name = "built_using"></a>